MineMe0812/multichain-volume-bot/README.md

 <img src="catster-volume-bot.png" width="300"/>

-## Contact Info

-Telegram: @mineme0812

-You can always feel free to find me here for my help on other projects.

 ## Features

 - **Automated Wallet Creation**: Create number of wallets automatically to buy and sell the token